New bounds on axion-like particles from MicroBooNE: Axion-like particles at MicroBooNE

 \subsection{Interference effects between different operators}

 So far our results have been obtained under the assumption that only one of the operators which control the production of the ALP ($\mathcal{O}_W$, or $\mathcal{O}_\phi$) is present in the effective Lagrangian and, for simplicity, the coefficient that goes with $\mathcal{O}_B$ has also been set to zero.
 However, it has been pointed out previously in the literature~\cite{Gavela:2019wzg} that destructive interference between different EW operators could significantly affect the effective couplings controlling both the ALP production and decay.
 Thus, in Fig.~\ref{fig:cB} we compute the expected sensitivity for the full data set when two operators are switched on simultaneously.
 In each row the left (right) panel shows to the result when the relative sign between the two operators introduced is positive (negative), since this either allows or forbids a destructive interference for the production and decay mechanisms, depending on the operators considered.
-For concreteness, these results are obtained assuming 20\% systematic uncertainties on both signal and background, and for a fixed mass of the ALP ($m_a = 200$~MeV).
+For concreteness, these results are obtained assuming 20\% systematic uncertainties on both signal and background, and for a fixed mass\footnote{Data files for several values of the ALP mass can be found as ancillary material to this submission on the \texttt{arXiv} server.} of the ALP ($m_a = 200$~MeV).

 The first row in Fig.~\ref{fig:cB} shows the sensitivity when the two operators that control the production of the ALP, $c_\phi$ and $c_W$, are simultaneously present.
 As can be seen, in the limit $c_W \to 0$ ($c_\phi \to 0)$ we recover the sensitivity to $c_\phi$ ($c_W$) given in Fig.~\ref{fig:micro-sens}, as expected.
 In the right panel we see that, as $c_\phi$ increases, the sensitivity to $c_W$ is enhanced because of the larger ALP production rate, see Eq.~\eqref{eq:kdij}.
 However, in the left panel two destructive interference patterns take place.
 First, when the magnitude of the two coefficients is the same (along the diagonal dotted line) the sensitivity is lost because they interfere destructively in the ALP production rate.
 Secondly, for $c_W \sim m_a^2/(m_a^2-m_{\pi}^2) c_\phi \alpha / (4 s_w^2 \pi) \sim 2 c_\phi \alpha /\pi$ (along the diagonal dashed line) the contributions from the two operators to $c_{\gamma\gamma}$ cancel each other (see Eq.~\eqref{eq:cgg}), leading to a suppressed decay width into the $a\to\gamma\gamma$ decay channel.
 As a result, the sensitivity to the ALP using a di-photon signal is lost, but the experiment would still be sensitive to $a\to e^+ e^-$.